api3dao/contracts/.changeset/lovely-keys-joke.md

 '@api3/contracts': major
 ---

-Manager multisig addresses are exported with the other contract addresses
+Manager multisig addresses are no longer exported under `managerMultisigAddresses`.
+You can find them under `deploymentAddresses.GnosisSafeWithoutProxy`.